Who We Are

 Elliott L. Epstein has been a Maine trial and appellate lawyer since 1978, handling a broad spectrum of complex cases in courts and before administrative boards involving divorce and custody, business and contract disputes, employment discrimination, personal injury and professional malpractice, intellectual property, securities broker-customer disputes, probate contests, and real estate and land use issues.
 He has also acted as a mediator and arbitrator.
 He holds the highest (“AV”) attorney peer rating from Martindale-Hubbell.

-On May 1, 2015, Elliot joined Andrucki & King.
-In addition to his work on family law cases, Elliot will continue his general trial and appellate practice.
+On May 1, 2015, Elliott joined Andrucki & King.
+In addition to his work on family law cases, Elliott will continue his general trial and appellate practice.

 Specializing in white collar, blue collar, and no collar crimes